ashtonmv/Getting-Started/objectives/Part_3.md

 queue_template: config_files/
 ```

-Save and quit that file, and now you're ready to use MPInterfaces to submit jobs.
+Save and quit that file, and now you're ready to use MPInterfaces.